 Trouble shooting algebraic multigrid methods: If GAMG, ML, AMGx or hypre does not perform well the first thing to try is one of the other methods.
 Often the default parameters or just the strengths of different algorithms can fix performance problems or provide useful information to guide further debugging.
 There are several sources of poor performance of AMG solvers and often special purpose methods must be developed to achieve the full potential of multigrid.
 To name just a few sources of performance degradation that may not be fixed with parameters in PETSc currently: non-elliptic operators, curl/curl operators, highly stretched grids or highly anisotropic problems, large jumps in material coefficients with complex geometry (AMG is particularly well suited to jumps in coefficients but it is not a perfect solution), highly incompressible elasticity, not to mention ill-posed problems, and many others.
-For Grad-Div and Curl-Curl operators, you may want to try the Auxiliary-space Maxwell Solver (AMS, -pc_type hypre -pc_hypre_type ads) solvers.
+For Grad-Div and Curl-Curl operators, you may want to try the Auxiliary-space Maxwell Solver (AMS, -pc_type hypre -pc_hypre_type ams) or the Auxiliary-space Divergence Solver (ADS, -pc_type hypre -pc_hypre_type ads) solvers.
 These solvers need some additional information on the underlying mesh; specifically, AMS needs the discrete gradient operator, which can be specified via PCHYPRESetDiscreteGradient().
 In addition to the discrete gradient, ADS also needs the specification of the discrete curl operator, which can be set using